achintha96/Webot_Maze_Solve_Robot/README.md

 This is an autonomous robot designed by me for a local robotics competition, simulated using [Webots](https://cyberbotics.com) open source robot simulator.
 This repositiory contains completed project folder of the simulation.

 Robot controller is built on subsumption architecture, written in C++.
+For maze solving A-star algorithm is implemented.

 Robot design is built using webot software.

-For maze solving A-star algorithm is implemented.
+# Watch the recorded simulation.
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/obW6qpAt8MI/0.jpg)](https://www.youtube.com/watch?v=obW6qpAt8MI)

 <!--